psamsotha/jersey-properties/README.md

 This module has been built with Jersey 2.8, and tested with the latest (as of this writing) 2.22.1.
-This means that it will not work for 2.6 (as it uses features not introduced until 2.8), for those needed to stick with Java 6.
+This means that it will not work for 2.6 (as it uses features not introduced until 2.8), for those needing to stick with Java 6.

 ## Maven Dependency